linode/docs/docs/guides/development/javascript/mean-stack-tutorial/index.md

     The `use my-test` command tells MongoDB that you want to work in a database called `my-test`.
 The `db.users.insert(...)` tells MongoDB to add a record to the `users` table within the current `my-test` database.

-1. View the record you created in the previous step:
+1. View the record you created in the previous step.

         db.users.find()